AShirenkov/next-auth-blog-todo-postgresql-redux/README.md

 - **Next.js**: React framework for building server-rendered apps.
 - **TypeScript**: Static type checking for a more robust codebase.
 - **Prisma**: ORM for interacting with PostgreSQL.
-- **Redux Toolkit**: For state management of user authentication and blog data.
+- **Zustand**: For state management of user authentication, blog data and ToDoList.
 - **NextAuth.js**: Authentication with OAuth (Google).
 - **PostgreSQL**: A powerful relational database to store user and ToDo data.
 - **SASS**: For styling the application.